anhuikylin/KmeansTrendAnalyzer/README.md

 ## Citation

-If you use clusterProfiler in published research, please cite this paper：<br>
+If you use  in published research, please cite this paper：<br>
 Liang F, Wang J, Khan MW.
 New Trends in R Package: K-Means Analysis and Visualization.
 Scientific Journal Biology & Life Sciences 4.
 DOI: 10.33552/SJBLS.2024.03.000577